State-by-State Childcare Tax Credit Guide

 Official site: Nebraska Department of Revenue

-Look for dependent care programs or childcare credits in the individual income tax instructions, and compare them with the federal overview on our benefits page.
+Look for dependent care programs or childcare credits in Nebraska’s individual income tax instructions.
+If the state uses family-credit language that is broader or narrower than the federal credit, compare it to the federal overview on our benefits page before filing.

 Nevada